Student Organizations

 Political Science Club

-The Political Science Club fosters exploration into politics, policy and government.
+The Political Science Club fosters exploration into politics, policy, and government.
 We meet at least once a month, and our activities include student political debates, educational trips, hosting and attending lectures and social events.
-Members are not required to major in political science.
+Our diverse membership welcomes students from all academic backgrounds, not just political science majors.
+Contact: via email politicalscience-org@ncsu.edu and @psclubncsu on Instagram.

 Pre-Law Students Association (PLSA)

-We meet at least once a month and host a variety of speakers throughout year, including attorneys, deans of admission from various law schools and faculty and administrators from the university community.
+The Pre-Law Students’ Association hosts events several times per month.
+We discuss information about law school events and free LSAT dates.
+Anyone in the NC State Community interested in law school is welcome.
+We meet at least once a month and host a variety of speakers throughout the year, including attorneys, deans of admission from various law schools and faculty and administrators from the university community.
 Our members engage in community service projects and participate in forums that help them prepare for law school.
+Contact: @ncsu.prelaw on Instagram.

 Website: http://careers.ncsu.edu/prelaw/plsa-at-nc-state